 The side profile of Princess Snowbird...she is the only daughter of Chief Bald Eagle and White Rock of the Seneca Indian Tribe.

-The Dutch Bake Oven and was much larger, but pieces were removed to make the passageway that we use today.
+The Dutch Bake Oven was much larger, but pieces were removed to make the passageway that we use today.

 The Grand Ballroom, second largest room in the Caverns.
 It is 30 feet wide, 60 feet long and 70 feet high.
 Legend says that Princess Snowbird was married here in this room and today weddings are still conducted here.